Murphy Bed Introduction & FAQS

 Types of Cabinetry

-Stock models cannot be customized, they're mostly pre fabricated from factories at a mass quantity and sold all over the world, typically using engineered wood like MDF/Compressed wood for the cabinet.
+Pre Fabricated models cannot be customised, they are fabricated overseas at a mass quantity and sold all over the world, typically using cheap engineered wood like MDF/Partical board /Compressed wood panels for the carcass.

-Custom cabinetry are slightly more expensive as they require manual laminating, CNC and custom fittings.
-Custom cabinetry allows you to dismantle and reassemble the furniture, just like any furniture you buy from Ikea or furniture shops.
+Custom Modular system costs slightly more than pre fabricated ones as it requires special programming, CNC machine operation and special fittings.
+It greatly reduces the labour costs as most fabrication are done with High-Tech machines.
+Custom cabinetry allows you to dismantle and reassemble the furniture, just like any furniture you buy from Ikea.

 Which kind of Laminate should I choose?